mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 To ensure consistent code structure this project uses prospector, black, and ruff to automatically check (and fix) the code format.

 ```
-poe format  # runs black and ruff with the autofix flag
+poe format  # runs ruff format and ruff lint with the autofix flag
 poe lint # runs ruff without autofix (will show issues that can not automatically be fixed)
 ```